bernardosulzbach/bernardosulzbach.github.io/_posts/2015-09-27-PeopleWare.md

 You should avoid downsizing.
 Companies that downsize are admitting that their management has blown it.
-There is a huge cost related to getting new employees up to speed that should always been taken into account before laying someone off.
+There is a huge cost related to getting new employees up to speed that should always be taken into account before laying someone off.
 It is fundamental to recognize the importance of investment in human capital when it comes to knowledge workers.